VoxelForge/VoxelForge/API.md

 Adds a single alias for an entry.
 When an entry has an alias, supplying the alias to a function which demands an `entry_id` will work as if the original `entry_id` has been supplied.
 Aliases are true within one category only.
+When using this function, you must make sure the category already exists.

 #### Parameters
 * `category_id`: Category identifier of the category of the entry in question